Disclosure: We may get commissions for purchases made through links in this post.

 3 – Soma Glass Carafe

 Capacity: 6 glasses (48 oz)

-Summary: Stylish glass water filter carafe from an ethically based company.
+Summary: Stylish, glass water filter carafe that fits most fridges, from an ethically based company.

 4 – Big Berkey

 Made From: Stainless steel